 The Acer Predator XB271HK is a 27-inch 4K gaming monitor that comes with a 4ms response time and a 16:9 aspect ratio.
 So far, so good.
 Furthermore, the Predator is an IPS screen with an excellent depth of color.
 The Predator XB271HK is also Nvidia G-Sync ready, meaning Nvidia GPU owners can get the best out of their graphics card.

 (Nvidia’s G-Sync technology requires special monitors to use, whereas AMD’s FreeSync doesn’t require any specific hardware.)

 The Acer Predator does have one drawback, however: the 60Hz refresh rate.
 For those gamers looking for that ultra-buttery smooth gaming experience, the 60Hz refresh rate just won’t do.
-(What is refresh rate?)
+(See our comparisons of refresh rates .)
 Trust me, until you’ve tried it, you don’t know what you’re missing!

 Features: 27-inch | 16:9 aspect ratio | IPS panel | 4ms response time | 60Hz refresh rate | Nvidia G-Sync | 1 x HDMI | 1 x DisplayPort | 2 x USB 3.0

 ASUS’ Republic of Gamers (ROG) brand is a long-established name in gaming hardware.
 The ASUS ROG Swift PG27AQ is another 27-inch 4K gaming monitor with a 4ms response time and a 16:9 aspect ratio.
 The Swift PG27AQ comes with an IPS panel with a 100% sRGB color gamut to give your gaming experience fantastic realism.
 Furthermore, the ASUS Swift PG27AQ is Nvidia G-Sync ready.